mauriziochiaro/test_snake/scripts_evaluation.md

 | `test_snake_instructions_medium.py`          | "Instructions: Only answer with code in code block.
 User: 'Ok write a python script that recreates the game snake.'" | Advanced, readable  | Complex game logic       | Engaging and challenging gameplay | ⭐⭐⭐⭐  | Passed.
 Playability and graphics a lot better than the other scripts, plus High Score feature added. |
 | `test_snake_instructions_medium_refined.py`  | "User (Follow up): 'How would you improve this script?'"                                                        | Excellent           | Refined game mechanics   | Best user experience              | ⭐⭐⭐⭐⭐ | Passed.
 I actually had fun playing this one.                                                    |

----

-**Note:** This evaluation aims to provide constructive feedback and a clear progression path for improving the Snake game scripts.